kilograham/jpsx/README.md

 By default, JPSX uses the "default" machine defined in `jpsx.xml`.
 Each machine lists the components that make it up, possible including (and optionally overriding) components from another machine definition.
 This makes it easy to tweak components; simply define a new machine with the properties you want.

-For configuration options that use the `lwjgl` display class, you need to use the following command line instead:
+For configuration options that use the `lwjgl` display class, you need to use the following command line instead (note this probably no longer runs):

 ```
 java -XX:-DontCompileHugeMethods -XX:-UseSplitVerifier -XX:-OmitStackTraceInFastThrow -Djava.library.path=external/lwjgl-2.9.1/native/[platformname] -cp ship/jpsx.jar:ship/jpsx-lwjgl.jar [machine name] image=path/to/game.cue
 ```

-### OSX Frontend Script
+### UNIX Frontend Script

-`osx.sh` is provided as an example script for OS X
+`unix.sh` is provided as an example script for OS X and UNIX

-For example, `./osx.sh image=/rips/gt.cue` will
+For example, `./unix.sh image=/rips/gt.cue` will
 set the image property used by the CUE/BIN CD drive to a specific file (note I think right not that the CUE must specify an absolute path to the BIN file).

-For example, `./osx.sh lwjgl` will use the machine definition called *lwjgl* that uses `LWJGLDisplay` in place of `AWTDisplay`
+For example, `./unix.sh lwjgl` will use the machine definition called *lwjgl* that uses `LWJGLDisplay` in place of `AWTDisplay`

 ### What's With The -XX Command Line Arguments